The Buddhist Path vs. Modal Path Ethics

 The Mahayana tradition offers resources closer to Modal Path Ethics than the earlier tradition does, particularly through the figure of the bodhisattva.

 The bodhisattva is one who has generated bodhicitta, the awakened mind, and thus committed to the liberation of all sentient beings before their own final liberation.
-This commitment is not just altruistic in the ordinary sense, but reflects a philosophical recognition that liberation cannot be achieved individually when suffering pervades the field of existence, and that the proper response to this recognition is sustained engagement with the conditions of suffering rather than any private withdrawal.
+This commitment is not just altruism in the ordinary sense.
+It reflects a philosophical recognition that liberation cannot ever be achieved individually when suffering pervades the field of existence, and that the proper response to this recognition is therefore sustained engagement with the conditions of suffering rather than private withdrawal.

 The practices of the bodhisattva path, particularly the paramitas or perfections, articulate dispositions that this framework would recognize as components of genuine care.